pantheon-systems/documentation/source/content/guides/domains/05-custom-domains.md

    <Alert title="Note" type="info">

   Sites associated with Diamond or Platinum workspaces have the option to skip this step.
+For details, [see this FAQ below](#can-i-opt-out-of-domain-verification).

   </Alert>